 In recent weeks, I have been examining the way that organizations have been voicing their opinion and taking a stand for racial equality and social justice.
 The timing of their statements have been crucial and one organization I was frankly disappointed in, was Major League Baseball.
 What took them so long?
 Were they distracted by their MLBPA negotiations that they never turned on the television to see the news?
 Did they think the NBA, NHL, NFL posts would cover their lack of voice in this situation?
 Over the next several weeks, I plan to unpack multiple issues I’ve determined with in the baseball world.
 From the lack of black baseball fans, to the decline of African American players, and ending with how baseball can and continue to give back to inner city communities.
 I know, this is an about face from game day recipes, travel and style.
 This is a topic that I feel deserves a home on this platform and I intend to give it the energy it deserves.
 If anything, I hope that I can provide some insight from myself, men and women in sports, and some research.

-Stay tuned for Part II coming next week; Baseball and Black America – Sports and Politics
+Stay tuned for Part II coming soon; Baseball and Black America – Sports and Politics